raven619claw/ride-share/README.md

 # ride-share

-For mock APIs have persisted the data to localStorage At any time to revert to initial Store call `window.resetStore()`
+For mock APIs have persisted the data to localStorage instead of creating a Node server to handle Calls All data calls are promise based
+At any time to revert to initial Store call `window.resetStore()`

 As of now 2 users exists